Python Authoring

 A dependency is resolved per action invocation by the worker that claims the row.
 That means the lifecycle of any per-request resource (database session, scoped HTTP client) is handled the same way you'd handle it inside a web handler.
 If your provider is itself async, that works - the resolver awaits it.

 Workflow bodies do not take injected dependencies.
-They don't run on a worker; they ran once at compile time to produce IR.
-If your workflow needs a database handle, fetch it inside an action and pass the result through.
+They never run on a worker - the body is parsed once at registration to produce IR and never executed.
+If your workflow needs data that relies on a dependency, fetch it inside an action and pass the result through.

 Async / await